-- 1. Issue a zoning ordinance - Prohibit the expansion of a hospital based on the approved a new zoning ordinance - 3.
+- 1. Issue a zoning ordinance - 2.
+Prohibit the expansion of a hospital based on the approved a new zoning ordinance - 3.
 Restrict the use of property since contractual restrictions on the use of property could not prevail over the reasonable exercise of police power - 4.
-Declare a thing a nuisance per se - Demolish a hotel declared as a nuisance per accidens since property rights can be subject to restraints in order to fulfill objectives of gov't - 6.
-Order stoppage quarrying operations when operator has not secured provincial permit
+Declare a thing a nuisance per se (2016) - 5.
+Demolish a hotel declared as a nuisance per accidens since property rights can be subject to restraints in order to fulfill objectives of government (2016) - 6.
+Order stoppage quarrying operations when operator has not secured provincial permit (2016)

-- Privatize the administration of parking for environmental and peace and safety reasons - 8.
-Punong barangay can issue barangay protective order (Anti-Violence against Women and Children) - 9.
-Purchase the property on behalf of the city (by the City Treasurer), in the absence of the public in the public bidding - 10.
+- 7. Privatize the administration of parking for environmental and peace and safety reasons (2016) - 8.
+Punong barangay can issue barangay protective order (Anti-Violence against Women and Children) (2016) - 9.
+Purchase the property on behalf of the city (by the City Treasurer), in the absence of the public in the public bidding (2016) - 10.
 The authority of a municipality or city to impose fees is limited to the collection and transport of non-recyclable and special wastes and for the disposal of these into the sanitary landfill.
-Barangays, on the other hand, have the authority to impose fees for the collection and segregation of biodegradable, compostable and reusable wastes from households, commerce, other sources of domestic wastes, and for the use of barangay MRFs
+Barangays, on the other hand, have the authority to impose fees for the collection and segregation of biodegradable, compostable and reusable wastes from households, commerce, other sources of domestic wastes, and for the use of barangay MRFs (2016)

-- 11. Demolitions and evictions may be validly carried out even without a judicial order in the following instances: (1) when the property involved is an expropriated property xxx pursuant to Section 1 of P.D.
+11. Demolitions and evictions may be validly carried out even without a judicial order in the following instances: (1) when the property involved is an expropriated property xxx pursuant to Section 1 of P.D.
 No. 1315; (2) when there are squatters on government resettlement projects and illegal occupants in any homelot, apartment or dwelling unit owned or administered by the NHA pursuant to Section 2 of P.D.
 No. 1472; (3) when persons or entities occupy danger areas such as esteros, railroad tracks, garbage dumps, riverbanks, shorelines, waterways and other public places such as sidewalks, roads, parks and playgrounds, pursuant to Section 28(a) of R.A.
 No. 7279; (4) when government infrastructure projects with available funding are about to be implemented pursuant to Section 28(b) of R.A.
+No. 7279 (2016)

-No. 7279 - 12.
-Redeem property for tax deficiency notwithstanding fraud committed by officers - 13.
-Supervise and control the collection of garbage
+- 12. Redeem property for tax deficiency notwithstanding fraud committed by officers (2016) - 13.
+Supervise and control the collection of garbage (2016)

-- 14. Imposing a curfew on minors since there is compelling reason to promote juvenile safety and prevent juvenile crime (strict scrutiny test) and complement parental supervision (parens patriae); however, it must provide for the least restrictive means to achieve this interest (provide adequate exceptions that enable minors to freely exercise fundamental rights during curfew hours and therefore narrowly drawn to achieve the State's purpose [school, church, legitimate non-school or non-church and civic activities, political rallies, peaceful assemblies]) (2017) - 15.
-Issue a cease and desist order and order the closure of a poultry farm for failure to apply for and secure the necessary business permit to operate, on account of inability to obtain the required barangay clearance due to complaints of foul odor being emitted by the said farm (2017)
+- 14. Impose curfew on minors since there is (1) compelling reason to promote juvenile safety and prevent juvenile crime (strict scrutiny test) and complement parental supervision (parens patriae); however, it must (2) provide for the least restrictive means to achieve this interest (provide adequate exceptions that enable minors to freely exercise fundamental rights during curfew hours and therefore (3) narrowly drawn to achieve the State's purpose [school, church, legitimate non-school or non-church and civic activities, political rallies, peaceful assemblies]) (2017) - 15.
+Issue a cease and desist order and order the closure of a poultry farm for failure to apply for and secure the necessary business permit to operate, on account of inability to obtain the required barangay clearance due to complaints of foul odor being emitted by the said farm (2017) - 16.
+Impose stricter limitations for the construction and regulation of billboards since the National Building Code only imposes minimum requirements; police power of the City originates from its charter and not from the National Building Code (2018)